aaronlmatch/aaronlmatch.github.io/_pages/about.md

 **Happenings**

+June 2022: Presented "The Decade the Quasi-Biennial Oscillation Faltered: Have disruptions provoked a crisis in QBO science?" at 23rd Conference on Atmospheric and Oceanic Fluid Dynamics in Breckenridge, CO, USA.
+[Recording](https://ams.confex.com/ams/23FLUID/meetingapp.cgi/Session/61874)

 March 2022: Climate Up Close presented to the Good Food Institute, a non-profit working to accelerate the alternative protein industry.

 March 2022: Presented my Ph.D. work on "The Unified Internal Dynamics and Global Interactions of the Quasi-Biennial Oscillation" to my new colleagues at the NYU Center for Atmosphere Ocean Science.